[R.O. 1992 § 620.010; CC 1984 § 51.010]

 Gasoline and oil shall be removed from any scrapped engines or vehicles on the premises.

-No junk or other material shall be burned on the premises in any incinerator not meeting the approval of the Chief of the Fire Department, which approval shall not be unreasonably denied.
+No junk or other material shall be burned on the premises in any incinerator not meeting the approval of the Fire Department, which approval shall not be unreasonably denied.

 No noisy processing of junk or other noisy activity shall be carried on in connection with the licensed business on Sunday, Christmas, Thanksgiving, or at any time between the hours of 6:00 P.M. and 7:00 A.M.